See the course catalog for complete course descriptions.

 • ENG10-464 Speaking Across Languages

 This is a course on translation theory that is open to monolingual and multilingual students, from inside and outside the English major.
 We will study Shakespeare in translation as well as the original, and modern poetry in English and in Spanish, as we explore important issues of translation theory.
 Contributes to Chinese, East Asian Studies, German, International Studies, Latin, Neuroscience and Spanish.
 May be repeated with change of topic.
-Prerequisite: English 10-244 or fluency in a second language.
+Prerequisite: any 200 level English course, or fluency in a second language.
 (H)

 History